An Alameda County Drug Charge Attorney Can Fight For You

 Sales and Distribution

-Actually selling or distributing drugs is considered even more serious.
+A conviction for actively selling or distributing drugs is considered even more serious.
 Under Health & Safety Code § 11352, the sale or transportation of controlled substances is punishable by three to nine years in state prison, with penalties increasing based on the type of drug and the quantity involved.

 Trafficking